software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/mock-call.md

 ```

 Mocks all calls to a `@view` function with the name `fn_name` of a contract with an address `contract_address` until the returned callable is called.
 Mocked call returns data provided in `ret_data`.

-## Caveats
-- This cheatcode works only for contract's exposed `@view`s.
-It does not work for internal functions, `@external`s etc.
-- Mock works globally, for all contracts, not only the testing contract.
+Mock works globally, for all contracts, not only the testing contract.

 :::tip
 You can provide constructor arguments as a dictionary to leverage [data transformer](README.md#data-transformer).